Guided Upland Bird Hunts

 - Texas Hunting license and upland game bird endorsement.
 If you bought a super combo license it includes your hunting license and upland bird endorsement.

 - Shotgun.
 A 12 gauge piston-operated semi-automatic with a 2 3/4-inch or 3-inch chamber is recommended.
 A plug is NOT required for semi-automatics and pumps capable of holding more than two shells in the magazine while hunting upland game birds.
+A 20 gauge is also a good choice and only has 12 1/2% less payload (per equivalent shell) when compared to a 12 gauge.

 - Blaze orange cap and hunting vest and clothing appropriate for the season.
 You never know when it will rain, so bring rain gear.